GRTLCollaboration/GRChombo/Source/Insitu/README.md

 ## Generating ParaView Catalyst scripts

+> **Note**
-_Note that the procedure to generate Catalyst scripts varies between different versions of ParaView.
-In particular, there are significant differences before v5.9.
-The following instructions apply to v5.9.1 and v5.10.0._
+> The procedure to generate Catalyst scripts varies between
+> different versions of ParaView.
+In particular, there are significant
+> differences before v5.9.
+The following instructions apply to v5.9 or greater.

+First, note that you do not need to use a build of ParaView with Catalyst support in order to generate a Catalyst script.
+For example, you can just use the [pre-built binaries from the ParaView website](https://www.paraview.org/download/).
+In fact you probably cannot use the same build as you will want a version with the GUI which precludes a version with off-screen rendering (which you need for in-situ visualization).

 The easiest way to generate a suitable ParaView Catalyst Python script using the GUI is to load an HDF5 file that is similar to the configuration that will exist